 We want every student to get the most out of their education, regardless of any difficulties or additional needs that they may face.
 There are many types of special or additional educational needs, including the need for challenge and extension for the abler.
 If your child needs more help with learning than other children, this is not unusual.
 Having an additional educational need (AEN) is not always a lifelong problem, but equally, not all children who have AEN learn more slowly than their classmates.

 We see each student as an individual and the initial support is provided within the classroom as teachers differentiate work and teach to the highest standard.
-When a student is not making the expected progress with this support, advice is sought from the Additional Needs Co-Ordinator (A.E.N.C.O), by completing an Additional Needs Form (A.N.F.).
-Where appropriate, an Individual Plan (I.P.) is written to provide additional support from the class Teaching Assistant, the Learning Support Assistants and AEN team, who work within classrooms and in withdrawal groups to support teachers to make the curriculum more accessible for all students.
+When a student is not making the expected progress with this support, the advice is sought from the Additional Needs Co-Ordinator (A.E.N.C.O), by completing an Additional Needs Form (A.N.F.).
+Where appropriate, an Individual Plan (I.P.) is written to provide additional support from the class Teaching Assistant, the Learning Support Assistants and AEN team, who work within classrooms and in withdrawal, groups to support teachers to make the curriculum more accessible for all students.

 An I.P. is written to support students to achieve their best, through an additional or a more specific approach.
 Support is provided in a variety of ways, by utilizing different approaches to learning, and varying resources or providing additional time with Teaching Assistants or a member of the AEN Team.
 There are three types of I.P.
 Behavioural (I.B.P.)
 Medical (I.M.P.)
 Educational (I.E.P.)
 All are coordinated through the Additional Educational Needs Coordinator (AENCO).